iStock

 Rule Number 2: Use social media discretion

-Don't post party pictures, videos, and anything identifying other people to social media without asking.
+Don't post party pictures, videos, and anything identifying other people on social media without asking.
 Unless it's a public place, people should still have the right to assume some privacy.
 And yes this includes posts of the family dog.
 And of course, do we even need to mention kids?
-Plus its just good manners.
+Plus it's just good manners.
 Tip: If someone is kissing under the mistletoe leave it off social unless they just got engaged, or they've been married 30 years.

 Rule Number 3: Give thoughtful smart home gifts